LoZander/pathtracker/testlist.md

 - Character after last character of the tracker is the first character of the tracker.
 - Characters are sorted by initiative
+- Characters are secondly sorted by type (ally then enemy)
+- Characters are thirdly sorted by name (A-Z)